-LABORATORY CHEMICAL SAFETY CHECKLIST MONTHLY EYEWASH/DELUGE SHOWER INSPECTION CHECKLIST ANNUAL LABORATORY SAFETY INSPECTION CHECKLIST ding: spection Date: Dep ot: ms spected By: GENERAL YES NO N/A 1.
-Emergency phone numbers and procedures ar e posted.
-2. Appropriate warning signs are posted on door S. 3.
-Written Chemical Hygiene Plan is located in the ne department.
-4. All personnel know how were the M/SDS's ar e located.
-5. All personnel have received Lab Safety training g.
+LABORATORY CHEMICAL SAFETY CHECKLIST MONTHLY EYEWASH/DELUGE SHOWER INSPECTION CHECKLIST ANNUAL LABORATORY SAFETY INSPECTION CHECKLIST om: Building: Ins pection Date: Dept: Ins spected By: GENERAL YES NO N/A 1.
+Emergency phone numbers and procedures are posted.
+2. Appropriate warning signs are posted on doors.
+3. Written Chemical Hygiene Plan is located in the department.
+4. All personnel know how were the SDS's are located.
+5. All personnel have received Lab Safety training.
 6. Signs noting the location of the first-aid safety equipment are visible.
 7. Lab coats are available.
 8. Chemical protective gloves are available.
 9. Safety glasses/goggles are available.
-10. An approved fire blanket is present and kept in n an accessible location.
+10. An approved fire blanket is present and kept in an accessible location.
 10. An emergency eyewash station is present and tested.
 11. An emergency shower is present and is tested.
-12. Refrigertors/freezers are clearly labeled for the used for storing chemicals should be labeled "OF FOOD." ,, 13.
-Food and Beverage are not stored or consume contaminated.
-Good housekeeping prevails and aisles are und 14. hazards. nuttered without tripping 15.
-Chemical spill kits are available.
-16. Non-contaminated sharp objects in labeled, pu ancture-proof containers.
-17. Fume hoods are tested annually for adequate a irflow.
+12. Refrigertors/freezers are clearly labeled for the type of storage.
+Those used for storing chemicals should be labeled "NOT FOR STORAGE OF FOOD."
+13. Food and Beverage are not stored or consumed where they may become contaminated.
+14. Good housekeeping prevails and aisles are uncluttered without tripping hazards.
+15. Chemical spill kits are available.
+16. Non-contaminated sharp objects in labeled, puncture-proof containers.
+17. Fume hoods are tested annually for adequate airflow.
 18. All exit ways are clear and unobstructed.
-19. Fire extinguishers are available and unobstruct ed.
-20. There are ground fault circuit interrupters (GF near sinks.
-T's) on electrical outlets 21.
-Fire extinguishers have service tag and are seal ed.
-22. The location of the master electrical and gas slabeled and accessible. nut-off controls are clearly
+19. Fire extinguishers are available and unobstructed.
+20. There are ground fault circuit interrupters (GFI's) on electrical outlets near sinks.
+21. Fire extinguishers have service tag and are sealed.
+22. The location of the master electrical and gas shut-off controls are clearly labeled and accessible